RESEARCH STARTER

 Human Factor

 Lake Michigan is connected to other waterways by way of several canal systems.
 The Saint Lawrence Seaway and Great Lakes Waterway opened Lake Michigan to ocean-going vessels.
-The Great Lakes are also connected by canal to the Gulf of Mexico by way of the Illinois River (via Chicago ) and then the Mississippi River.
+The Great Lakes are also connected by canal to the Gulf of Mexico by way of the Illinois River (via Chicago) and then the Mississippi River.

 Historical Notes

 The name “Michigan” is derived from the Native American Ojibwa name, Michi-gama, which means “great water.”
 The French explorer Samuel de Champlain called it the Grand Lac.
-It was later named Lake of the Stinking Water and also Lake of the Puans, after the Winnebago native people who occupied its shores.
+It was later named Lake of the Stinking Water and also Lake of the Puans, after the Ho-Chunk (Winnebago) people who occupied its shores.
 In 1679, the lake became known as Lac des Illinois because it gave access to the country of the Native Americans bearing that name.
 Three years before, the missionary Allouez called it Lac St. Joseph, by which it was often designated by early writers; others called it Lac Dauphin.
 Through the further explorations of Jolliet and Marquette, the lake received its current name of Michigan.

 The first person to reach the deep bottom of Lake Michigan was J. Val Klump, a scientist at the University of Wisconsin–Milwaukee.
 Klump reached the bottom via submersible as part of a 1985 research expedition.